txstatejm/EDA_Data_Analysis/README.md

 - **Dataset:** A collection of job postings from LinkedIn, including details on company, location, description, and posting date.
 - **Tools Used:**
   - Python (`pandas`, `matplotlib`, `seaborn`)
-  - Jupyter Notebook for analysis
+  - Jupyter Notebook
-- **Approach:**
-  - Cleaning and preprocessing data
-  - Aggregating company and location trends
-  - Using regex to extract soft skills from job descriptions
-  - Visualizing results with bar charts for clarity

 ## 📈 Key Findings
-- **Location Insights:** The highest concentration of job postings is in [Top 3 Cities].
+- **Location Insights:** The highest concentration of job postings is in New York, California, and Washington.
 - **Hiring Companies:** [Top Companies] are leading in hiring data analysts.
 - **Soft Skill Trends:** Communication, problem-solving, and adaptability are among the most frequently requested skills.